-During the Shield Bash portion of the Dive, you can guard incoming attacks and can even Just Guard attacks if you time the Dive properly.
+During the Shield Bash portion of the Dive, you can guard incoming attacks and can even Just Guard attacks if you time and space the Dive properly.
 If you input the Dive command while you are diving, you can cancel the action early.

 If you are in Gun Form, using Dive will transition you back into Melee Weapon Form.
 Use this to dodge attacks incoming attacks or to return to the heart of battle after using long ranged attacks in Gun Form.

 The amount of Stamina a single Dive consumes depends on the kind of Shield you are using.
 A Buckler uses a smaller amount of Stamina per Dive as opposed to a Tower Shield, so take this into account when you decide which kind of Shield type you would like to use.